A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Introduction

 The main contribution of this paper is the introduction of this new scheme and its corresponding error analysis.
 We derive a strong convergence rate in $L^\infty(\Y;L^\infty(\R^d;\R))$ of order $1$ in time, assuming a parabolic Hörmander condition as in \cite{cattiaux2002hypoelliptic}.
 The convergence rate is independent of the distribution of the data $y$.
-The analysis relies in part on stochastic integration by parts from the Malliavin calculus.
-See Appendix~\ref{Appendix: Malliavin} for an exposition of this theory.
+Furthermore, we demonstrate the method on a nonlinear $10$-dimensional example to complement the convergence study.

-This paper is organized as follows: In Section~\ref{Section: Method} we present the setting and notation that we use and derive the approximations.
+This paper is organized as follows: In Section~\ref{Section: Method} we present the notation and setting that we use and derive the approximations.
 In this section we also show regularity and uniqueness of the solution to \eqref{introduction: Fokker--Planck}, and of its approximations, and state the main theorem on strong convergence.
 Section~\ref{section: error analysis} contains the proof of the strong convergence and some auxiliary lemmas that we need.
-Finally, in Section~\ref{section: numerical experiments} we detail the additional approximation steps needed for a tractable method based on neural networks and examine the convergence order numerically.
-Appendix~\ref{Appendix: Malliavin} contains a brief presentation of relevant parts of the Malliavin calculus.
+Finally, Section~\ref{section: numerical experiments} details the additional approximation steps needed to obtain a tractable method based on neural networks and Monte Carlo simulation, and presents the numerical experiments.